• Skip to primary navigation

 Home » Recipes » Salad

-Herby Halloumi Couscous Salad
+Herby Halloumi Couscous Salad Recipe

-Published: Aug 11, 2020 · Modified: Apr 4, 2022 by Beth Sachs · As an Amazon Associate I earn from qualifying purchases · 8 Comments
+Published: Aug 11, 2020 · Modified: Apr 23, 2025 by Beth Sachs · 8 Comments · This post may contain affiliate links.

-Jump to Recipe Print Recipe
+Jump to Recipe

-Pan-fried halloumi cheese combined with pearly couscous, fresh herbs, and salad vegetables, makes THE BEST halloumi couscous salad!
+Pan-fried halloumi cheese combined with pearly couscous, fresh herbs, and salad vegetables, makes the best halloumi couscous salad!

 Overhead shot of halloumi couscous